Seattle › December

 Mount Rainier

-For more nearby options, see the guide to short trips from Seattle.
+For more ideas beyond the city, see short trips from Seattle.

 Where to Stay in Seattle in December